NextGen-DevOpsWorld/hashicorp-certified-terraform-associate/01-Infrastructure-as-Code-IaC-Basics/README.md

 # Infrastructure as Code Basics

 ## Step-01: Understand Problems with Traditional way of Managing Infrastructure
-- Time it takes for building multiple environments
+- Time it takes for building multiple environments and stages
 - Issues we face with different environments
 - Scale-Up and Scale-Down On-Demand